 This toilet uses a macerating technique along with a pump that easily removes waste instead of flushing directly into your drainage system.
 Therefore, this toilet is the perfect choice for those areas where a standard flush-style toilet cannot be used.
 You even have the option to connect it to a sink pipe that is a good solution for half baths.
 The pump that is on the Saniflo toilet can pump as much as 9 feet in height and 100 feet horizontally.

-While this toilet may be the eco-friendliest out of the five on the list, it is also the most expensive, priced at $878.
+While this toilet may be the eco-friendliest out of the five on the list, it is also the most expensive.

 The Benefits and Disadvantages of Owning a Dual Flush Toilet